tlevine/www.thomaslevine.com/content/!/socrata-analysis-introduction/index.md

 ---
 <% root = 'https://github.com/tlevine/socrata-download/tree/master/' %>

-I downloaded the metadata files for most of the datasets across most of the Socrata data portals.
+I downloaded the metadata files for most (maybe all) of the datasets across all of the Socrata data portals.
 Here I explain how I did that and present an summary of the sorts of data that we find in the portals.

 ## Acquiring the data